albertoscode/Dynamics365-AccessControl-Inspector/README.md

 ## License <a name="license"></a>

 This project is licensed under the MIT License.
+See the [LICENSE](License.txt) file for details.

 [Back to top](#dynamics-365-user-access-inspector)